oliverfederico/who-is/README.md

 [*library_usage*](#builder): Use to collect client usage data for a given library, uses **find_call.cpp** \
 [*analyse_usage*](#builder): Use to process usage data for library usage and API analysis

-This project includes the dependency dataset provided by [CCScanner](https://github.com/lkpsg/ccscanner) which can be used in replacement of the dependency discovery module.
 ## Requirements

 * Python (3.6+) with virtual environments and pip.